Kinkeshi: History

 Starting in Japan in 1983, Bandai's Kinkeshi line was licensed in 1985 to Mattel for marketing in the United States and Canada, where wrestling had become popular.
 This North American line was renamed "M.U.S.C.L.E."
-(Millions of Unusually Small Creatures Lurking Everywhere).
+(Millions of Unusual Small Creatures Lurking Everywhere!).
 The line included 236 official figures, a boardgame, a NES game entitled Tag Team Match: M.U.S.C.L.E., a championship belt figure holder, and a wrestling ring playset.
 The figures were distributed in clear, blister-packed random four-packs, semi-opaque garbage can 10-packs, and 28 packs featuring non-random assortments.
 For a short time, the figures were also distributed as a bonus in Nestlé Quik (now known as Nesquik) cans.

-The main hero was Kinnikuman, who, in the US, was "Muscle Man" and was the leader of the "Thug Busters".
-The only other named figure in the US line was Buffaloman, who was renamed "Terri-Bull," and was said to be the leader of the "Cosmic Crunchers".
-Some of the figures were sculpted to resemble popular wrestlers who had competed in Japan such as Terry Funk, Dusty Rhodes, Abdullah The Butcher, and Jushin "Thunder" Liger.
+The main hero was Kinnikuman, who, in the US, was "Muscleman" and was the leader of the "Thug Busters".
+The only other named figure in the US line was Buffaloman, who was renamed "Terri-Bull", and was said to be the leader of the "Cosmic Crunchers".
+Some of the figures were sculpted to resemble popular wrestlers who had competed in Japan such as Terry Funk, Dusty Rhodes, Abdullah the Butcher, and Jushin "Thunder" Liger.

 The first shipment of figures were all a "bubble-gum" pink color that the collecting community calls "flesh".
 The second shipment was a half-and-half mixture of flesh and either dark blue, red, or purple figures.
 The third shipment contained no flesh figures, only dark blue, red, purple, magenta, salmon, lime green, neon orange, and light blue.
 Five figures came with the boardgame in an exclusive grape or light purple color.

 In addition to packs containing only figures, there was a mail-away poster, a "Battlin' Belt" display case, and two games released that made use of the M.U.S.C.L.E. figures.
 The "Hard Knockin' Rockin' Ring" game was a plastic wrestling ring with two small clamps for figures and that played much like Rock'em Sock'em Robots.
 The M.U.S.C.L.E. board game was a unique battle-royal style game where teams of five figures of two different colors fought.
 The Hard Knockin' Rockin' Ring came with two exclusive flesh figures not released in the regular line of toys, a slightly smaller version of #141 (Muscleman) and a Terri-Bull.
 The board game also included the same sculpt of Terri-Bull in lime green.